zulip/zulip/docs/analytics.md

 ### Setup and Testing

 The main testing approach for the /stats page UI is manual testing.
-For UI testing, you want a comprehensive initial data set; you can use `manage.py populate_analytics_db` to set up, login as the shylock user, and then go to /stats.
+For UI testing, you want a comprehensive initial data set which you can setup using the `populate_analytics_db` by executing it as follows:
+(Make sure you are in the zulip directory before executing it) -`./manage.py populate_analytics_db`.
+Now, you can start the dev server by executing the command `./tools/run-dev.py`, and while logging in choose "shylock@analytics.ds", and then go to /stats.

 ### Adding or editing /stats graphs